Joorgem/portfolio/domegallery.md

         className="sphere-root relative w-full h-full"
         style={
           {
-            ['--segments-x' as any]: adaptiveSegments,
+            ['--segments-x' as any]: segments,
-            ['--segments-y' as any]: adaptiveSegments,
+            ['--segments-y' as any]: segments,
             ['--overlay-blur-color' as any]: overlayBlurColor,
             ['--tile-radius' as any]: imageBorderRadius,
             ['--enlarge-radius' as any]: openedImageBorderRadius,